-The idea for the European programme took shape after the Clay Mathematics Institute (CMI) organized the CMI-PROMYS Oxford Workshop on The Development of Exceptional Talent in Mathematics at the University of Oxford in 2013.
+The idea for PROMYS Europe took shape after the Clay Mathematics Institute (CMI) organized the CMI-PROMYS Oxford Workshop on The Development of Exceptional Talent in Mathematics at the University of Oxford in 2013.
 PROMYS and CMI invited to the workshop leading mathematicians engaged in developing the mathematical talent of secondary school students in Europe.
 There was a very fruitful exchange of ideas and pedagogical approaches.
-PROMYS founders, faculty, and alumni presented their vision of extending to Europe the 6-week mathematical immersion students experience at PROMYS; and directors of some of the leading European mathematics programs for secondary school students presented the visions underpinning their programmes.
+PROMYS founders, faculty and alumni presented their vision of extending to Europe the 6-week mathematical immersion programme that students experience at PROMYS; and directors of some of the leading European mathematics programmes for secondary school students presented the visions underpinning their programmes.
 PROMYS Europe seeks to work alongside these and other existing European programmes to augment the learning experiences available to talented young mathematicians in Europe.

 Professor Glenn Stevens, the founder of PROMYS Europe is also a founder of PROMYS and has been its Director from its foundation in 1989.
 The mathematicians who founded PROMYS all remain members of its faculty and all were former participants in the Secondary Science Training Program (SST) founded in 1957 by Arnold Ross.
 The founders’ own experiences in SST provided them with a theoretical model for PROMYS from which the programme has evolved and blossomed.
 Arnold Ross himself was inspired by mathematical learning experiences in which he was immersed as a teenager in Russia.